rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 - Sign Language Indentification
 - Speech Recognition
 - Object Classification

 Here, we will be discussing about: Dog Breed Classification

+### Project Overview
+In this section, look to provide a high-level overview of the project in layman’s terms.
+Questions to ask yourself when writing this section:
+- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
+- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

 In Dog Breed Classification, we will be classifying dogs based on their breeds.